wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 ## Asynchronous PHP

 Unlike traditional PHP synchronous operations, from the moment the Event Loop is run, the encapsulated `repeat` callbacks get spread across PHP's runtime fibers.
 That's 2000 calls fired with fibers instead of being executed synchronously.
+What is interesting from the PHP developers point of view is that this has been done without some of the common DevOps-y approaches of spreading the load, such as [Google Cloud Compute] and [AWS Lambda].

+Thanks to Vonage and Revolt, we call all be safe a little quicker, thanks to the tireless efforts of our park staff.